the-events-calendar/event-tickets/readme.txt

 * Fix - Only show "Log in before purchasing" when login is required for Tribe Commerce tickets [118977]
 * Tweak - Added filter: `tribe_tickets_show_login_before_purchasing_link` [118977]
+* Tweak - Adjusted content in the admin welcome page that users are brought to upon newly activating Event Tickets [117795]

 = [4.9.2] TBD =
 * Fix - Remove dotted border for the RSVP block when viewed on mobile devices [118952]